 Publications:

-- A. M. Mainhardt and A.-K. Schmuck.
+- A. Mainhardt and A.-K. Schmuck.
 Synthesis of Decentralized Supervisory Control via Contract Negotiation.
-2023. (journal version, under review, PrePrint)
+2026.
+Transactions of Automatic Control (PDF)

 - A. Mainhardt and A.-K. Schmuck.
 Assume-Guarantee Synthesis of Decentralized Supervisory Control.
 WODES’22.
 2022. (extended version) (best student paper award)